-The main focus of CACT’s Education strand is based upon offering young people a range of opportunities particularly those who are not reaching or who have struggled to reach their full potential through mainstream education.
+CACT’s Education strand offers a range of opportunities to young people across a wide age range, particularly those who are not reaching or who have struggled to reach their full potential through mainstream education.
 These programmes are divided between pre-16 alternative provision and post-16 further education.

 Higher Education and the University of Greenwich

-We work closely with the University of Greenwich on a range of initiatives including; the development of a Foundation Degree in Sport and Community; Higher Apprenticeships; a jointly funded PhD post and a joint schools project.
+CACT works closely with the University of Greenwich on a range of initiatives.
+These include the development of a Foundation Degree in Community Sport; Higher Apprenticeships; a jointly funded PhD post and a joint schools project.